SillyFreak/typst-crudo/docs/manual.typ

   )
   ```
 )

+An additional downside is this:
+when executed, the source file would run _all parts of the logic_ (the `todo!()`s notwithstanding), not just the latest one.
+In this example, that would mean multiple printed greetings;
+in more complex cases the code may not compile due to errors like conflicting variable declarations.
+The result is that not even the final version of the code can be tested, to ensure a baseline of correctness.

+=== _Crudo's_ `history` module

 To handle this kind of use case, _Crudo_ provides the `history` module.
 The #ref-fn("history.ranges()") and #ref-fn("history.extract()") functions work similar to their region counterparts, but instead of taking any number of regions, they take the single current step and a complete list of the steps in the file's history as parameters.